 Here are some important things to think about:

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 What To Think About

-Carbonic anhydrase inhibitors can make severe kidney disease, liver disease, or kidney stones worse.
-If you have had problems affecting the kidneys or liver, let your eye doctor know before you begin treatment with any of these medicines.
+Carbonic anhydrase inhibitors can make severe kidney disease, diabetes, COPD, gout, Addison's disease, liver disease, or kidney stones worse.
+If you have or have had any of these problems, let your eye doctor know before you begin treatment with any of these medicines.

 eMedicineHealth Medical Reference from Healthwise

 To learn more visit Healthwise.org